College of Education and Human Development

 Special education

-Dr Ellen Swanson currently serves as a Research Associate at the University of Minnesota, Minneapolis/St. Paul, her graduate school alma mater where she received Educational Specialist (EdS) and Doctor of Philosophy (PhD) degrees in Educational Psychology as well as Principal, Director of Special Education and Superintendent administrative certifications.
-Ellen was recently appointed to this position at the Center for Applied Research and Educational Improvement (CAREI) and she will be supporting school districts, district leadership and school staff with the implementation of evidence-based student interventions, specifically related to social emotional learning (SEL), behavior and children's mental health.
-She will also be focused on building and identifying SEL tools and resources to assist schools in improving data-based decision-making practices in order to improve outcomes for students within an Multi-Tiered Systems of Support framework.
+Ellen Swanson currently serves as the associate director of strategic initiatives for CAREI at the University of Minnesota, Minneapolis/St. Paul.
+The University of Minnesota is Swanson's graduate school alma mater where she received educational specialist (EdS) and doctor of philosophy (PhD) degrees in educational psychology as well as principal, director of special education and superintendent administrative certifications.
+Swanson was recently appointed to this position at the Center for Applied Research and Educational Improvement (CAREI) and is helping to lead efforts related to ensuring that internal and external stakeholders are engaging in equitable practices.
+In addition, she is supporting districts with implementing evidence-based interventions, specifically related to addressing the SEL, behavior and mental health needs of children.
+Swanson is also focused on building and identifying equity, SEL and wellness tools and resources to assist school districts and organizations in improving data-based decision-making practices in order to improve outcomes for children and families.

-Prior to this role, Ellen served as an Assistant Superintendent for Student/Special Services for two PreK-8th grade elementary school districts in the state of Illinois from 2010 to 2023.
-She has also held several administrative leadership and educational roles in various K-12 settings throughout her educational career in Illinois and Minnesota including Special Education Supervisor, Principal, Assistant Principal, Program Facilitator and School Psychologist.
+Prior to this role, Swanson served as an assistant superintendent for student/special services for two PreK-8th grade elementary school districts in the state of Illinois from 2010 to 2023.
+She has also held several administrative leadership and educational roles in various K-12 settings throughout her educational career in Illinois and Minnesota including special education supervisor, principal, assistant principal, program facilitator and school psychologist.

-At a district level Ellen has provided leadership and guidance in developing an organizational system and MTSS framework, both in the academic and social emotional learning areas.
+At a district level Swanson has provided leadership and guidance in developing an organizational system and MTSS framework, both in the academic and social emotional learning areas.
 She also has extensive experience working as an educational administrator serving students with a wide range of disabilities in general education and special education settings, juveniles in correctional and residential treatment programs, and youth with mental health and substance abuse issues.
-In her roles as Assistant Superintendent, Ellen was responsible for overseeing special education, early childhood, social emotional learning, student behavior and discipline, crisis management, english learning, bilingual, and homeless education programs.
+In her roles as assistant superintendent, Swanson was responsible for overseeing special education, early childhood, social emotional learning, student behavior and discipline, crisis management, English learning, bilingual, and homeless education programs.
 She also supervised all of the special education and related services staff within the district including social work, psychology, health, speech and language, occupational therapy, physical therapy, vision, orientation/mobility, assistive technology, behavior specialists and paraeducators.

 Spicuzza, R., Ysseldyke, J., Lemkuil, A., Kosciolek, S., Boys, C., & Teelucksingh, E. (2001).
 Effects of curriculum-based monitoring and classroom instruction and math achievement.
 Journal of School Psychology, 39(6), 521-542.